Skip to content

 What makes Breweries less efficient?

 A good example of a brewery that took the time to properly plan and prepare is Sierra Nevada.
 They recently opened a new location in North Carolina that brews about the same amount as their flagship brewery in Chico, California.
-But because it was planned thoroughly from the beginning, along with using sustainable systems.
-They were able to cut down on 30% of wastes and resources than the one in California.
+But because it was planned thoroughly from the beginning, along with using sustainable systems, they were able to cut down on 30% of wastes and resources than the one in California.

 “Even if you have a kickass brewing system that can brew a lot of beer, if you don’t have a good system to package or store… it slows down productivity drastically”.